 The Electrocardiogram Wave

-An ECG has three main components: the P wave, which depolarizes the atria; the QRS complex, which depolarizes the ventricles; and the T wave, which repolarizes the ventricles.
+An ECG has three main components: the P wave, which denotes depolarising atria; the QRS complex, denotes the depolarization of the ventricles; and the T wave represents repolarising ventricles.

 In the normal ECG pattern, there is a regular pattern of The P wave, QRS complex, and T wave.
 They occur in a sequence.

 Serious heart attack